abstractqqq/gzeus/README.md

 2. You have additional rules that you want to apply while reading, and you want to work in a chunk by chunk fashion that saves you memory.

+3. You know what you are doing and prefer a more customizable experience than a package like [polars_streaming_csv_decompression](https://github.com/ghuls/polars_streaming_csv_decompression)

 This package provides a Chunker class that will read gz compressed text file by chunks.
 In the case of csv files, each chunk will represent a proper decompressed csv file and only the first chunk will have header info, if headers are present.
 The Chunker will produce these chunks in a streaming fashion, thus minimizing memory load.

 **This package can potentially be used to stream large gzipped text files as well.
 But is not capable of semantic chunking, which is often needed for text processing for LLMs.
 This package only chunks by identifying the last needle (new line character) in the haystack (text string) in the current buffer.**